 When moving to the Mile-High City, it’s exciting to contemplate what kind of architectural style fits your personality.
 Living in the shadows of the Rocky Mountains provides a breathtaking backdrop for dramatic contemporary homes, simple modern styles and everything in between.
-Some of the featured central Denver neighborhoods with state-of-the-art architecture include Highlands, RiNo, Alamo Placita, Cherry Creek North, Congress Park, Downtown Denver, and the Golden Triangle.
+Some of the Central Denver neighborhoods with state-of-the-art architecture include Highlands, RiNo, Alamo Placita, Cherry Creek North, Congress Park, Downtown Denver, and Golden Triangle.
 According to a piece by denverurbanism.com, different decades in history brought about various single-family home architectural styles.
 As the city of Denver grew, the creative genius blossomed as well.
 Businesses, restaurants, and art galleries gave residents a sense of community.
 According to historians, there are no single-family homes still standing from the 1850s and 1860s when Denver was founded.

 Homes with a Historic Value

 If you really love historical housing, some of the single-family homes built in the late 1800s include the early vernacular cottage, the frame vernacular, and the Italianate.
 Also called the “shotgun shack,” the frame vernacular is a wood frame construction.
 However, some home flippers re-do the homes in stucco.
 Renovating a home built in the 1800s often takes the help of workers with specialized restoration skills.
 For most people, it’s cost-prohibitive to invest in a historic home.
 But it’s incredible to walk past the restored homes in the Central Denver neighborhoods.